Tensor tomography on Cartan-Hadamard manifolds: Introduction

 This article considers the geodesic X-ray transform on noncompact Riemannian manifolds.
 This transform encodes the integrals of a function $f$, where $f$ satisfies suitable decay conditions at infinity, over all geodesics.
 In the case of Euclidean space the geodesic X-ray transform is just the usual X-ray transform involving integrals over all lines, and in two dimensions it coincides with the Radon transform introduced in the seminal work of Radon in 1917~\cite{Rad17}.

-For Euclidean or hyperbolic space in dimensions $n \geq 2$, one has the following basic theorems on the injectivity of this transform (see~\cite{Hel99},~\cite{Jen04},~\cite{Hel94}):
+X-ray and Radon type transforms in Euclidean space are widely used as mathematical models for medical and industrial imaging methods, such as CT, PET, SPECT and MRI (see \cite{Natterer}).
+In these applications one is interested in reconstructing unknown coefficients in a bounded region.
+However, it is often convenient to model the problems in terms of compactly supported functions in the noncompact space $\mR^n$, which makes it possible to use Fourier transform based methods for instance.

+Another important class of imaging problems arises in geophysics, when determining interior properties of the Earth from acoustic scattering or earthquake measurements.
+In these problems one encounters X-ray transforms over general families of curves, which often correspond to geodesic curves of a sound speed profile within the Earth.
+Moreover, if the sound speed is anisotropic (depends on direction), then one needs to consider geodesic X-ray transforms of tensor fields \cite{Sha94}.
+A typical feature is that rays originating near the Earth surface eventually curve back to the surface.
+A simple mathematical model, which has been used as a first approximation for this behaviour, is to think of the domain as embedded in hyperbolic space $\mathbb{H}^n$ and to consider the geodesic X-ray transform in $\mathbb{H}^n$ \cite{Bal2005}.
+The hyperbolic geodesic X-ray transform also appears in Electrical Impedance Tomography in connection with the method of Barber and Brown \cite{Berenstein} and in partial data problems \cite{KenigSalo}.

+Another setting where X-ray transforms on noncompact manifolds appear is inverse scattering theory (for instance in quantum mechanics, acoustics, or electromagnetics).
+The connection between scattering theory and Radon type transforms goes back at least to Lax and Phillips \cite{LaxPhillips}, and the X-ray transform of a scattering potential can be determined from measurements of the full scattering amplitude at high frequencies (see e.g.\ \cite{Weder2014}).
+The X-ray transforms that appear in these contexts are often Euclidean.
+However, in inverse scattering applications related to general relativity and black holes one encounters more general manifolds that resemble asymptotically hyperbolic ones \cite{JoshiSaBarreto}, and in recent results on phaseless inverse scattering problems more general geodesic X-ray transforms also arise (see \cite{Klibanov2017} and references therein).
+We remark that both in quantum mechanics and general relativity, the functions that one would like to reconstruct are often not compactly supported and thus it is important to deal with noncompact manifolds.

+In this article we will study the invertibility of geodesic X-ray transforms on noncompact Riemannian manifolds.
+Our results will include Euclidean and hyperbolic space as special cases, but will apply to more general manifolds with nonpositive curvature (Cartan-Hadamard manifolds).
+This work also follows the long tradition of integral geometry problems as discussed for instance in \cite{GelfandGindikinGraev, Hel99, Hel13}.
+Here one of the main points is that our results apply to manifolds that do not need to have special symmetries (see the recent preprint \cite{GGSU17} for related results).